saifullah3396/doc_robustness/README.md

 If you find this useful in your research, please consider citing:
 ```
 @article{saifullah2022doc-robustness,
-  title={Are Deep Models Robust against Real Distortions?A Case Study on Document Image Classification},
+  title={Are Deep Models Robust against Real Distortions?
+A Case Study on Document Image Classification},
   author={Saifullah, S. A. Siddiqui, s.
 Agne, A. Dengel, S. Ahmed},
   journal={},
   year={2022}